 4. Use a Car Seat Cover

 Car seat covers are a great way to add an extra layer of protection.
-Keep in mind though, that you use car seat covers when your child’s car seat is not in use.
+Keep in mind though, that you use car seat covers when your child’s car seat is NOT in use.

 Of course, there’s always the option to use reflective sun shades or towels to cover the car seat while your car is parked.
 However, car seat covers will be much more effective.
-For example:

-- A car seat cover will fit most car seats, whether you’re using a convertible car seat or booster seat.
+- A seat cover will fit most car seats, whether you’re using a convertible car seat or booster seat.

 - Some car seats also come with a seat sun shield.
 Though it’s MORE EXPENSIVE, this product features a durable material to shield direct sunlight off the car seat.

 - There’s also the option to have breathable mesh fabric.
-A multi-purpose car seat cover blocks out the sun, rain, and insects.
+A multi-purpose seat cover blocks out the sun, rain, and insects.
 It’s also compatible with an infant carrier and strollers.

 Car seat covers are available in all shapes, sizes, and price points.
-So it’s something we recommend all parents invest in, especially if you tend to park outdoors.
+So it’s something we recommend ALL parents invest in, especially if you tend to park outdoors.

 5. Use a Car Seat Cooler